 Building began on this royal monastery in 1374 and was completed during the reign of King Ramesuan (1388–95).
-Today tree-shaded, parklike grounds are a pleasant place to linger, and contain what's left of its 140-foot brick prang.
-The prang collapsed twice between 1610 to 1628, and again in the early 20th century, and today barely reflects its former glory.
-The stunted ruins and beheaded Buddhas that remain in Wat Phra Mahathat are a result of the Burmese sacking of this once revered temple in 1767.
-Its partially destroyed Khmer-style prang is said to contain relics of the Lord Buddha.
+The tree-shaded, parklike grounds, a pleasant place to linger, contain what's left of the monastery's 140-foot prang.
+The brick Khmer-style prang, which collapsed twice between 1610 and 1628, and again in the early 20th century, barely reflects its former glory.
+Partially in ruins, the prang is said to contain relics of the Lord Buddha.
+It and the beheaded Buddhas that remain in Wat Phra Mahathat are a result of the Burmese sacking of the temple in 1767.